argoproj/argo-workflows/docs/configure-archive-logs.md

 # Configuring Archive Logs

+⚠️ We do not recommend relying on Argo Workflows to archive logs.
+Instead, use a conventional Kubernetes logging facility.

 To enable automatic pipeline logging, you need to configure ***archiveLogs*** at workflow-controller configmap, workflow spec, or template level.
 You also need to configure [Artifact Repository](configure-artifact-repository.md) to define where this logging artifact is stored.

 Archive logs follows priorities: